 Online and phone mesothelioma support groups include:

-• CanCare: CanCare offers online groups for patients and caregivers and can also connect patients with one-on-one support from cancer survivors.
+- CanCare: CanCare offers online groups for patients and caregivers and can also connect patients with one-on-one support from survivors.

-• CancerCare: This organization hosts online, video, and in-person groups for patients, caregivers, and those who have lost a loved one to cancer.
+- CancerCare: This hosts online, video, and in-person groups for patients, caregivers, and those who have lost a loved one to cancer.

-• Cancer Hope Network: This group connects patients, caregivers, and survivors to a peer mentor who had a similar cancer diagnosis or lived experience.
+- Cancer Hope Network: This organization connects patients, caregivers, and survivors to a peer mentor who faced a similar cancer diagnosis.

-• Cancer Survivors Network (CSN): Hosted by the American Cancer Society (ACS), the CSN allows patients and families to connect with peers through online forums.
+- Cancer Survivors Network (CSN): Hosted by the American Cancer Society (ACS), the CSN allows patients and families to connect with peers online.

-Phone or online groups may require you to RSVP ahead of time, so make sure to do so if you plan on joining.
+Phone or online groups may require you to RSVP ahead of time, so make sure to confirm your attendance if you plan on joining.

 Mesothelioma Caregiver Support Groups

 A mesothelioma diagnosis affects the entire family.
-By joining support groups, caregivers and family members can get advice, avoid burnout, and find a path forward while helping a mesothelioma patient.
+By joining a support group, caregivers of mesothelioma cancer patients can get advice, share stories, and avoid burnout.

 Mesothelioma caregiver support options include:

-Get a Free Veterans Packet now to find support options for U.S. veterans, caregivers, and loved ones affected by mesothelioma.
+Get a Free Veterans Packet now to find mesothelioma support options for U.S. veterans, caregivers, and loved ones affected by this cancer.

 Mesothelioma Financial Support for U.S. Veterans

 A mesothelioma diagnosis can bring many unexpected expenses.
-Financial support options can help you or a U.S. veteran you love to pay for medical bills, recoup lost wages, and afford other expenses.
+Financial support may help you or a veteran you love pay for medical bills, recoup lost wages, and afford other expenses.

-• American Cancer Society: Call the ACS helpline at 1-800-227-2345 for information on covering cancer expenses, finding treatments, and more.
+- American Cancer Society: Call 1-800-227-2345 for information on covering mesothelioma cancer expenses, finding mesothelioma supportive therapy, and more.

-• Patient Advocate Foundation: This organization's National Financial Resource Directory can help you find resources to pay for cancer treatment costs, living expenses, and more.
+- Patient Advocate Foundation: This organization's National Financial Resource Directory can help you find options to pay for cancer treatments and more.

 “We won five lawsuits.
-We gave all that money to our kids, paid all their debts out, paid our house out, and made our life a little easier because we had no financial worries.
+We gave all that money to our kids, paid all their debts off, paid our house off, and made our life a little easier.
 We still don't have any financial worries because of it.
 They don't either.”

 Financial Support for Travel and Transportation Costs